MAN95-dev/The-Bookshelf/TESTING.md

     - Members are able to edit their own book additions by clicking the edit button within their book modal.
 The edit book page allows members to cancel or save their edited book information.
     - Members are able to delete their own book additions by clicking the delete button within their book modal.
-This brings up a modal askng whether thehy are sure they want to delete this book, giving them the option to cancel or delete.
+This brings up a modal askng whether they are sure they want to delete this book, giving them the option to cancel or delete.

 1. **To be able to write reviews about the books I would like to share.**
     - The Add book page requires members to add a review about the book they read before adding it, these reviews appear in the books